aibartt/Connection_Lab_Aibar/FinalProject1/README.md

   ![](images/44.png)

 I wanted to improve the quality of the experience for an expected user so I implemented p5 animation of planet movements.
+Also I realized that not all people will be able to know valid names of planets in Solar system and to improve usability, accessibility, and sequencing of interactions I changed it to user-friendly styled drop-down menu with planet names.

 ## Key Challenges and Solutions